 The actual ERPsim Competition is four intense hours of analyzing reports from the ERP system, and making business decisions to maximize the profitability of their operations.
 In addition to getting hands-on experience using ERP software, Thomas says the experience taught him a lot about working with a team.
 When pressed by time limits in the heat of competition, he saw the importance of keeping communication respectful and positive as you work toward a shared goal.

 As Thomas worked to understand how to develop and execute strategy in a real-time business environment, his mentors took note of how he thought through problems and worked with others.
 At the end of the competition, Thomas and his teammates were offered summer internships and jobs at Blue Cross Blue Shield of Michigan.

 Thomas’ internship was designed to include strengths and interests that he displayed during the ERPsim competition, like critical thinking and problem solving.
 He continued to learn and develop throughout the summer, and had a full-time offer from Blue Cross by the time he started his senior year.

-Thomas is now a systems analyst associate at Blue Cross, where he works in PeopleSoft HR.
+Thomas is now a systems analyst at Blue Cross, where he works in PeopleSoft HR.
 When asked what he loves about his job, Thomas talks about the opportunities he’s had to grow and learn.
 As busy as everyone is, he’s always encouraged to ask questions and get exposure to other areas.

 - IT Interns Make Their Mark on Detroit